Om-TUB/GAIA-ConOps/README.md

 ## Related documentation

-See `MODES_AND_ASSUMPTIONS.md` for the operations-modes list written for internal/non-technical reference, and for the assumptions made in producing this documentation.
+See `ConOps.doc` for the operations-modes list written for internal/non-technical reference, and for the assumptions made in producing this documentation.